OWASP/www-committee-project/tab_practice.md

 4. ...have their own social media presence (e.g. Twitter handle, YouTube channel) and do not "piggy-back" on ones used for commercial purposes.
 5. ...have multiple Project Leaders who are not all employed by the same company.

+## Innovation and Purpose

+Good OWASP Projects...

+1. ...add something new and important to the OWASP ecosystem.
+2. ...provide support for a clearly defined problem or perform a clearly defined task.
+3. ...compliment but do not duplicate existing OWASP projects.
+4. ...provide guidance based on recognised and respected sources be that OWASP or others.

 ## Community Support

 Good OWASP Projects...